 3. I will think it over.

-9. How long has your company been in business?.
 If your company has a proven track record, present it for the prospect’s review.
-Show him testimonials, brochures and printed material in the form of articles or press releases.
+Show him testimonials, brochures, and printed material in the form of articles or press releases.
 It will establish your credibility.

 You will win some sales and you will lose some sales; so, just remember this little equation developed by the noted American sales trainer Bob Ruth: